Language

 Frequently Asked Questions

-Aim for a title tag under 600 pixels wide, which typically translates to 50-60 characters depending on the letters used.
-The pixel meter in this tool gives you the exact measurement.
+Aim for a title under 600 pixels, which is roughly 50–60 characters depending on the letters.
+Because Google truncates by rendered width, two titles with the same character count can fit or get cut off.
+The pixel meter here gives you the exact measurement.

 What is the ideal meta description length?

-For desktop, keep descriptions under 920 pixels (roughly 120-158 characters).
-For mobile, the limit is 680 pixels.
-Switch between desktop and mobile views to check both.
+On desktop, keep descriptions under 920 pixels (about 120–158 characters); on mobile the limit is 680 pixels.
+Switch between the desktop and mobile views to confirm your description fits on both.

 Why do keywords appear bold in search results?

-Google bolds words in the title and description that match the user's search query.
-This helps users quickly identify relevant results.
-Use the keyword field to preview this effect and ensure your important terms will stand out.
+Google bolds words in the title and description that match the user's search query so people can spot relevant results quickly.
+Enter a term in the keyword field to preview this effect and make sure your important phrases stand out.

 Is this preview 100% accurate?